JuanjoFR/clerk-custom-sign-in/README.md

 # Custom Clerk Authentication Portfolio Demo

-A modern Next.js 15 portfolio demo showcasing a custom authentication experience using Clerk, built with best practices and a beautiful UI.
+A modern Next.js 15 custom authentication experience using Clerk, built with best practices and a beautiful UI.

+> **Note:** All logo and testimonial images in this project were generated using [leonardo.ai](https://leonardo.ai/).

 ## 🚀 Features